MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

    - **Azure subscription**: Select the **Subscription** and then the **Resource group** and **Storage account**.
 Optionally, if you want to ingest data from a storage account through an Azure Private Link, select **Enable Private Link**.
 For more information, see [Private Links](private-link.md).
    - **Azure resource**: Enter the **Resource Id**.
 Optionally, if you want to ingest data from a storage account through an Azure Private Link, select **Enable Private Link**.
 For more information, see [Private Links](private-link.md).

-1. Choose the name of the **Container** that contains the data and schema (delta lake format) to import data from, and select **Next**.
+1. Choose the name of the **Container** that contains the folder of your data, and select **Next**.

-1. Navigate to the Delta Lake folder.

-1. Select the file that contains your data and select **Next**.
+1. Navigate to the folder that contains the data in delta lake format and select it.
+Then, select **Next**.
 A list of available tables displays.

    :::image type="content" source="media/delta-review-tables.png" alt-text="Dialog box of a list of tables to select":::

 1. Select the tables you want to include.
+To add tables, select **New table** and enter the required information.

 1. For each included table:
    1. Select **Required**.
 The **Edit table** panel displays.